jeremyButtler/alnSeq/README.md

   current best scores for each base and one past best scores for each base.

-At the end any paths (alignments) that had a high enough score are printed out.
-One warning is that this might take up a good amount of hard drives space.
+Any bases that had a paths (alignments) that had a high enough score are printed out.
+The total number of printed alignments can be thought of in terms of n (number of bases in the reference) and m (number of bases in the query).
+The maximum of number of alignments is n alignments for the reference and m alignments for the query.
+This could take up a lot of space, so it would be better to integrate your program into this step.
+You can use the printAlnWaterAlns (Fun-03) in water.c, which does the printing as an example.

 From this you could get an idea of the complete alignment and may even detect duplications that are in only one